Tucker Carlson says Trump 'dominated' Kim as 'wheezing' North Korean dictator struggled

 CATCH TUCKER CARLSON'S FULL INTERVIEW WITH PRESIDENT TRUMP MONDAY ON 'TUCKER CARLSON TONIGHT,' 8 PM ET ON FOX NEWS CHANNEL

-"Kim struck me -- he's a hard character. there's no question about that -- maybe a little off his game," Carlson continued.
+"Kim struck me as -- he's a hard character. there's no question about that -- maybe a little off his game," Carlson continued.
 "I don't think he's surrounded by people he doesn't control very often - wheezing like an emphysema patient, not a healthy guy.
 But, basically, he struck me as kind of self-contained.
-Trump was about as happy as I've ever seen him because it really is something that hasn't been done before -- and probably would not have been done without him and his very different style of governing and thinking."
+Trump was about as happy as I've ever seen him because it really is something that hasn't been done before and probably would not have been done without him, and his very different style of governing and thinking."

 TRUMP PROMISES NOT TO USE KIM JONG UN'S FAMILY MEMBERS AS INTEL ASSETS